Ontario woman’s rant demanding ‘white doctor’ sparks outrage

 “The video of the ‘white doctor’ woman made me cry pretty hard.
 It made (me) happy too.
 I’d rather see racism in public, not hidden in the public,” another wrote.

-It also says that under its policies, doctors may consider cutting ties with a patient whose behaviour becomes inappropriate or abusive.
+There may be efforts to accommodate patients who would feel more comfortable with a female physician, but it’s often simply not possible, especially in small communities, he said.

+Generally speaking, “if you’re sick enough to warrant emergency care or urgent care, then you’re sick enough not to be choosy about who it is you see,” he said.

-The Society of Obstetricians and Gynaecologists of Canada addressed the issue directly in a position statement a few years ago, saying that requests for a doctor of a particular gender may be accommodated if made during regular office hours but not for emergency or after-hours care.
+The Society of Obstetricians and Gynaecologists of Canada took a similar stance in a position statement a few years ago, saying that requests for a doctor of a particular gender may be accommodated if made during regular office hours.

 “Race isn’t an option,” a society spokeswoman said by email.